Internal scoring + opportunity engine. Two-person access. Authenticate via Google to continue.

 Probability-weighted year-end: $5.15M.
 Best case (full execution): $5.59M.
 To hit $5M needs only 32.6% execution success across all levers — we modeled 50% as the base case.
 The action plan is the difference between "best year ever" and "$5M+."

 For the first time, we can see what happens BEFORE the contract.
-34,777 inquiries fed the system over 21 years.
-88% became appointments.
-22% converted to contracts.
+34,777 inquiries over 21 years.
+88% became appointments (30,679).
+22% converted to contracts (7,587 of inquiries; 25% appt→contract).
+Top fail mode is "decision-maker absent" — 34.6% of coded failures, recoverable with the playbook on the portal.
 Below: where revenue per inquiry diverges wildly by lead source.

 | Source | Inq | Close % | Mean Ticket | $/Inq |